Air Conditioner Maintenance Guide For Dubai Homeowners 2021

 Your repair bills will eventually be far cheaper.
 If you take care of your air conditioner before a problem occurs, repairs will be minimal to none.
 Plus, you won’t have to spend on replacement costs every few years.

-Regular maintenance means that your AC is more efficient and that your utility bills are lower.
+Regular maintenance means that your AC is more efficient and that your DEWA bills are lower.
 Spending smaller amounts of energy will help keep your monthly costs to a minimum.

 Improving longevity, safety, and preventing breakdown.
 Checking on your AC often can stop anything untoward from happening, the worst of which is a complete breakdown.
 It’s also far safer if you inspect your AC promptly, to clean up loose wiring and maintain the integrity of your device.